5afe/safe-core-protocol-specs/modules/README.md

 - Signature validator contract is flagged in registry
 - Transaction ran out of gas

 After a enabling a signature validator, external entities can request validating account signatures.
 The diagram below illustrates the sequence of calls that are made when a signature is to be validated.
-The `Account` sets the `SignatureValidatorContract` for a specific domain or a default signature validator via the `SignatureValidatorManager`.
+The `Account` sets the `SignatureValidatorContract` for a specific domain via the `SignatureValidatorManager`.
 When a signature for an account is to be validated by an external entity, here referred as `ExternalContract`, the `ExternalContract` contract calls the `isValidSignature(bytes32,bytes)` function supported by the account.
-Account further calls `SignatureValidatorManager`.
-If the signature validator contract is set for the account, listed and not flagged, the `SignatureValidatorManager` calls the `SignatureValidatorContract` to check if the signature is valid.
+Account further calls `SignatureValidatorManager`. `SignatureValidatorManager` decides to use default validation scheme or domain specific validator based on the contents of the received data.
+If domain specific signature validator is to be used and the signature validator contract is set for the account, listed and not flagged, the `SignatureValidatorManager` calls the `SignatureValidatorContract` to check if the signature is valid.
 Additionally, hooks for signature validators help to provide a way to add additional checks before and after the calling a signature validation function.

 ```mermaid
 sequenceDiagram